magic-lantern/forecasting/baby_name_analysis.md

 Suppose your selected name is Sophia and soundalikes

+<a id='prophet'></a>

+### Prophet for prediction of naming trends

+Prophet is an R/Python library available from: https://facebook.github.io/prophet/

 The input to Prophet is always a dataframe with two columns: **ds** and **y**.
 The ds (datestamp) column should be of a format expected by Pandas, ideally YYYY-MM-DD for a date or YYYY-MM-DD HH:MM:SS for a timestamp.
 The y column must be numeric, and represents the measurement we wish to forecast.

 ```python